michael2012z/BitBible/markdown/KJV/files/Exod.md

 24. And I said unto them, Whosoever hath any gold, let them break it off.
 So they gave it me: then I cast it into the fire, and there came out this calf.

-25. And when Moses saw that the people were naked; (for Aaron had made them naked unto their shame among their enemies:)their enemies: Heb. those that rose up against them
+25. And when Moses saw that the people were naked; (for Aaron had made them naked unto their shame among their enemies:)

 26. Then Moses stood in the gate of the camp, and said, Who is on the Lord’s side? let him come unto me.
 And all the sons of Levi gathered themselves together unto him.